A pioneering project led by a physiotherapist is changing the way pre-surgical cancer patients are being looked after.

 “The amazing work that this multi-disciplinary team have been doing over the last two years, with Macmillan’s support, has made a significant difference to over 200 patients’ pre-operative preparation, both physical and psychological, for major surgery.
 This is a class-leading service that we are integrating with our already internationally renowned Enhanced Recovery after surgery programme.”

-To date, the prehabilitation programme at the Trust has been so successful that when the Macmillan funding lifespan ended in August 2019, the Royal Surrey County Hospital adopted the service.
+To date, the prehabilitation programme at the Trust has been so successful that when the Macmillan funding lifespan ended in August 2019, the Trust adopted the service.

 The Trust is sharing the story as part of a week-long celebration to launch a change in its name.